EuroProofNet/europroofnet.github.io/_pages/grants.md

 **More questions?**

-For any question, please contact the coordinators for STSMs [Danijela Simic](http://poincare.matf.bg.ac.rs/~danijela) (University of Belgrade, Serbia) **AND** [Ambrus Kaposi](http://akaposi.web.elte.hu) (Eötvös Loránd University, Hungary).
+For any question, please contact the two coordinators for STSMs: [Danijela Simic](http://poincare.matf.bg.ac.rs/~danijela) (University of Belgrade, Serbia) **AND** [Ambrus Kaposi](http://akaposi.web.elte.hu) (Eötvös Loránd University, Hungary).
 Please, contact them both in case one is not available.

 If you have questions concerning reimbursements, please contact the [Grant Holder](mailto:saf-saclay-recettes@inria.fr)